Whole People

 Plant-Based Leather Alternatives

-In addition to the five major plant-based leather alternatives we feature here there are also choices made from the leaves of mulberry bushes and teak leaves!
+In addition to the five major plant-based vegan leather alternatives we feature here there are also choices made from the leaves of mulberry bushes and teak leaves!

 We expect to see more varieties of plant leather to emerge over time.